 The famous Somnath temple is located in the Gir Somnath district of Gujarat.
 In Hinduism, it is one of the twelve Jyotirlinga shrines of Lord Shiva.

-5 among the top 25 cleanest cities in India are in Gujarat.
-Surat is the second cleanest city in India.
+3 of the top 25 cleanest cities in India are in Gujarat.
+Surat, a large city in the state, is the second cleanest city in India.

-The city of Surat is famous as the ‘Diamond city of India’.
+The city of Surat is famous as the ‘Diamond City of India’.
 The majority of diamonds in India are cut and polished in Surat.
-Surat is also the fastest-growing city in India.
+Surat is also said to be the fastest-growing city in India.

-Gujarat has one of the highest Jain population in India.
-The state has many famous Jain temples like the Palitana temples, Girnar temples.
+Gujarat has one of the highest Jain populations in India.
+The state has many famous Jain temples like the Palitana temples and Girnar temples.

 Girnar Hill is the highest point/peak in Gujarat.
 It has an elevation of about 1,100 meters.